pkscout/rpi.sensehat.mon/README.txt

 To exit: CNTL-C

 Running from the terminal is useful during initial testing.
 Once you know it's working the way you want, you should set it to autostart.
 To do that:
-From a terminal window:
-nano /home/pi/.config/lxsession/LXDE-pi/autostart

-and add:
-@python /home/pi/rpi.weatherstation.lite/execute.py &

-Save and exit.
-From now on the python script will start after the Raspian desktop loads.
+INSTRUCTIONS FOR SYSTEMCLTL SETUP

 You can change settings by editing the settings.py file any time you'd like.
 The script will reload the settings automatically.
 No need to stop/start the script (unless otherwise noted in the settings file).